UpstairsEngineer48/Tier/README.md

 The installer automatically:

-- Creates a Python virtual environment
+- Creates a virtual environment
 - Installs all required dependencies
-- Registers Dashboard with Windows Task Scheduler
+- Registers Tier with Windows Task Scheduler

-Dashboard will automatically launch the next time you log in.
+Tier will automatically launch the next time you log in.

 ---

 # Manual Run

-If you want to test Dashboard without installing it:
+To run Tier manually:

 ```bash
 python boot.py